Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

-For the Class of 2030, Early Decision (ED) I decisions came out in December 2025 and ED II decisions were released in February 2026.
-Regular Decision (RD) results are expected by late March 2026.
-Unlike some peers, Tufts does not consistently publish a breakdown of ED versus RD admissions data in its Common Data Set, limiting year-over-year comparisons for each admission path.
+For the Class of 2030, Early Decision I decisions came out in December 2025 and ED II decisions were released in February 2026, with Regular Decision results following in late March 2026.
+The full Common Data Set for this cycle is expected to be released soon, at which point all figures will be officially confirmed.

 In this blog, we’ll walk through Tufts’ latest available overall, available early vs regular, waitlist, and transfer acceptance rates and see how they’ve changed over time.